piyusman1/est_takehome/README.md

 Three apis:
 - One to fetch all images
 - other two to update the thumbsup and down count
+- No database used only a list objects

 ### List of available APIs